 Can you see how rising energy costs for fertilizer, pesticides, transportation, and packaging will impact food costs?

 One of the reasons local cattlemen ship their maturing beef far away is that the number of local slaughterhouses has fallen dramatically - down one-third in the past 20 years.
 As these local facilities vanish, the part-time cattleman has to ship cattle a great deal farther.
 The underlying use of energy increases, and local profitability is reduced.

 Some communities have taken steps to solve this problem.

-Another good example is found in Cabarrus County, North Carolina, where a unique joint public-private venture created an slaughterhouse adjacent to a family owned butcher shop.
+Another good example is found in Cabarrus County, North Carolina, where a unique joint public-private venture created a slaughterhouse adjacent to a family-owned butcher shop.
 Due to become operational this spring, the extensive planning process indicates that this will enable local farmers to increase their incomes, while preserving local agriculture jobs.

 And local slaughter houses are not just a "farmers market" scale operation.
 Major food companies which supply supermarkets can buy the local farmers product as well, because the new slaughter houses produce sufficient volume, meet federal food handling standards, and are under sanitary inspection daily when in operation.